Skip to Content

 Relax At The Beach

 So another (closer) option is Lac Mercier in Old Tremblant Village.
-It’s a smaller beach, but it’s only about a 10 minute drive outside the resort town (or a 1 hour walk).
+It’s a smaller beach, but it’s only about a 10 minute drive outside the resort town (or a 1 hour walk, or a 30 minute bike ride).
+There is a small town here with food and drink options.

 But if you’re not a golf pro (like myself), there’s a mini-putt course in the village for us rookies at Le Petit Géant.